 Regulations got an overhaul in 2012, sprouting concern for the industry’s ability to innovate – if there were so many rules, how would companies have room to experiment and grow?
 Luckily, brands seemed to adapt to the regulations which are important for our safety and that of the environment.

 The safety of all cosmetics products that go on sale has to be assessed by a professional, specifically a person with qualifications in toxicology.
 The assessment will be documented in an information pack to provide details such as the specification and composition of ingredients, methods of manufacture and effects on human health.

-Materials in products must be disclosed on an EU database and there exists a list of banned ingredients which absolutely cannot be used in the UK cosmetics industry.
+Materials in products must be disclosed and there exists a list of banned ingredients that absolutely cannot be used in the UK cosmetics industry.

 All negative reactions to products must be reported to the authorities in the country the reaction occurs in and this data should be made public.
 All of these rules have been implemented as a public assurance that your beauty products are not a toxic threat.